 1) Right-click any empty space on the taskbar and click Task Manager.

 2) Right-click the application you want to close and click End task.

 Launch Black Desert Online and see if the crashing issue goes away.
 If not, continue with the next fix below.

 Fix 3 – Update your graphics driver

 Graphics card driver matters a lot to your gaming performance.
-A corrupted or outdated graphics driver can trigger various annoyance such as game freezing and crashing.
-If you don’t remember the last time you checked for driver updates, definitely do it now as it could fix the Black Desert Online crash right away.
+A corrupted or outdated graphics driver can trigger various issues like game freezing and crashing.
+If you don’t remember the last time you checked for driver updates, definitely do it now as it might fix the Black Desert Online crash right away.

 Option 1 – Update the graphics driver manually

-Graphics card manufacturers keep releasing new drivers to tackle compatibility issues with games and improve the display experience.
+Graphics card manufacturers keep releasing new drivers to tackle the compatibility issues with new game patches and improve the display performance.
 To get the correct graphics driver, first go to their websites:

 Then, find the graphics driver corresponding with your specific flavor of Windows version (for example, Windows 32 bit).
 Then, download it and install it step by step.

 Option 2 – Update the graphics driver automatically